Strengthen Firearm Dispossession

 Many states allow firearms to only be surrendered to law enforcement or sold to a licensed dealer.
 Of the thirteen states that allow third party dispossession, Tennessee laws and process are by far the weakest.

-Working in conjunction with the Metro Nashville Office of Family Safety, numerous domestic violence advocacy agencies, the Metro Nashville Police Department Domestic Violence Unit, district attorneys, and judges, we are advocating for legislation that would eliminate third party dispossession.
+Working in conjunction with the Metro Nashville Office of Family Safety, numerous domestic violence advocacy agencies, the Metro Nashville Police Department Domestic Violence Unit, district attorneys, and judges, we are advocating for legislation that would require any third party taking possession of an offender’s firearms to submit an affidavit acknowledging that they are legally allowed to possess firearms and acknowledging receipt of the offender’s firearms.

 Click here to read our comprehensive report on firearm dispossession, including a state by state review of domestic violence, firearms, and dispossession law.
 See below for lists of various states and their dispossession options.